 Learners can access their results on the VETtrak student portal.
 Information about accessing the VETtrak student portal is available on the LMS.
-Learners also receive information about this and a password in the initial enrolment email from Training Administration.
+Learners also receive information about this and a password to access this platform in the initial enrolment email from Training Administration.